-SmartDebug can be run in three modes:
+SmartDebug can be run in two modes:

-- Integrated mode from the Libero Design Flow

-- Standalone mode
+- Integrated mode from the Libero Design Flow - Standalone mode

-- Demo mode

 Integrated Mode

 When run in integrated mode from Libero, SmartDebug can access all design and programming hardware information.
 No extra setup step is required.
 In addition, the Probe Insertion feature is available in Debug FPGA Array.